kubesphere/website/content/en/docs/project-user-guide/application-workloads/daemonsets.md

       - The Pod list provides detailed information of the Pod (status, node, Pod IP and resource usage).
       - You can view the container information by clicking a Pod item.
       - Click the container log icon to view output logs of the container.
-      - You can view the Pod detail page by clicking the Pod name.
+      - You can view the Pod details page by clicking the Pod name.

 ### Revision records